-130. POLLUTION - COMPLIANCE WITH PEOA 1997 GENERALLY
+129. POLLUTION - COMPLIANCE WITH PEOA 1997 GENERALLY

 The activities carried out on site shall not constitute a nuisance in relation to noise, air or water pollution as specified under the Protection of the Environment Operations Act 1997.
+(Reason: Environmental protection.)

-131. PATRON CAPACITY - MAXIMUM PERMITTED
+130. PATRON CAPACITY - MAXIMUM PERMITTED